Hierarchical DLO Routing with Reinforcement Learning and In-Context Vision-language Models: Method

 \subsection{High-level In-context Learning}

 For a high-level VLM planner, we leverage in-context learning to adapt the robot to our task domain and output reliable low-level skill instructions.
-The planner takes as input a top-down scene image $I_{scene}$, and user-specified text about the routing order.
-In the first query, the planner outputs the predicted routing order (task plan).
-In subsequent queries, it outputs the predicted skills, target clips, and task progress information (skill-level execution).
+The VLM planner operates strictly at the high-level layer.
+It decides the routing order and selects among a predefined set of skills and target clips, but does not generate low-level actions.
+To predict the routing order, the planner takes as input a top-down scene image $I_{scene}$ and a user-specified routing instruction.
+In subsequent queries, it outputs a structured decision: selected skill, target clip, and task completion flag.
 To achieve this, we instruct VLM to perform 1) Task progress reasoning, 2) low-level skills reasoning.
-Along with the user's text, we also provide a scene description that includes the attributes of the DLO, clips, and environment to help improve scene understanding.
-Since the location of the DLO front segments is crucial for the routing with DLO head manipulation, we ask the planner to track the DLO head throughout the task and to recognize occlusions caused by clips when the DLO has already passed through them.
+Along with the user's text, we provide a scene description that includes the attributes of the DLO, clips, and environment to help improve scene understanding.
+Since the locations of the DLO front segments are crucial for the routing with DLO head manipulation, we ask the planner to track the DLO head throughout the task and to recognize occlusions caused by clips when the DLO has already passed through them.
 This enables more accurate reasoning about task progress, target clip selection, and completion status.
-To further enhance decision making, we employ the chain-of-thought (CoT) prompting~\cite{cot24} to ask the planner to output the zoom-in view analysis, thereby determining DLO–clip interaction before predicting the next skill or routing order.

-Skill reasoning helps planners distinguish between available skills and make precise selections.
-An elaborated definition of each skill, along with verbal usage examples is given to VLM.
-Additionally, we provide two example images corresponding to insertion and pulling, illustrating the detailed scenario when these skills should be invoked.
+To further enhance decision making, we employ chain-of-thought (CoT) prompting~\cite{cot24} to ask the planner to analyze the zoom-in view, thereby determining DLO–clip interaction before predicting the next skill and target clip.
+Skill reasoning helps the planner distinguish between available skills and make precise selections.
+We provide the VLM with structured definitions for each skill (Insert, Pull, Flatten), including their functional objectives, usage conditions, and counter-examples specifying when they should not be invoked.
+For instance, insertion is conditioned on the rope head being close to and roughly aligned with the clip opening.
+We provide two in-context examples for insertion and pulling scenarios, each consisting of an image and its corresponding skill, similar to the leftmost examples in Figure \ref{fig:realprocedure}.
+The prompt also specifies criteria for insertion success and task success.